lepoco/dxnet/README.md

 [![GitHub license](https://img.shields.io/github/license/lepoco/dxnet)](https://github.com/lepoco/dxnet/blob/master/LICENSE) [![NET](https://img.shields.io/badge/.NET-5.0.0-red)](https://github.com/lepoco/DXNET/blob/main/DXNET/DXNET.csproj) [![Nuget](https://img.shields.io/nuget/v/DXNET)](https://www.nuget.org/packages/DXNET) [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/DXNET?label=nuget-pre)](https://www.nuget.org/packages/DXNET/) [![Nuget](https://img.shields.io/nuget/dt/DXNET?label=nuget-downloads)](https://www.nuget.org/packages/DXNET/)

 DX .NET, a fork of [SharpDX](http://sharpdx.org), is free software allowing the development of high performance game, 2D and 3D graphics rendering as well as realtime sound application.
+One of the assumptions of the fork was to cut it off from other libraries and add the generated C++ headers to the code, so that compilation is not dependent on any libraries.
+DX .NET uses only the capabilities of the .NET platform.
+No NuGet packages ...
+No dependencies.

+## Hall of fame
+// TODO

 ## What's included?
 | Name| Framework | Build Status |